kripa-v/How-It-Works--Remote-Debugging-ARM-Target/README.md

-# cmsis-dap-report
+# Remote Debugging ARM Cortex Target:

-A study on the propagation of target "step" command from gdb running on the host to the remote target, Mbed LPC1768 (ARM Cortex M3).
+A case study on the propagation of target "step" command from gdb running on the host PC to the remote target, Mbed LPC1768 (ARM Cortex M3).

-This report includes a brief study of the following components, and how "step" command entered at the host is propagated through these down to the target's Debug Registers:
+This report includes a brief study of the following components:

-1) The architecture of gdb
+1) The architecture and internals of gdb

 2) Remote Serial Protocol